Shunux-Stuxnet/Boffin/README.md

 - Get DNS records
 - Get all subdomains
 - Scrap all links from a webite
-- Get metadata of any imageor PDF
+- Get metadata of any image or PDF

 <!-- Env Variables -->